 About the Technology Law and Public Policy Clinic

 The Technology Law and Public Policy Clinic (Tech-Law Clinic) works at the intersection of public policy and technology.
 Students have the opportunity to write laws, compose policy papers, meet with stakeholders and provide legislative testimony.
-In the last few years, Tech-Law Clinicians wrote legislation establishing Washington state's Office of Privacy and Data Security, composed materials leading to the passage of Washington House Bill 1788, which outlawed non-consensual pornography (also known as "revenge porn") and assisted in the successful passage of Washington House Bill 2970 establishing a working group which will assist the state in crafting policies governing the testing and use of autonomous vehicles.
+In the last few years, Tech-Law Clinicians wrote legislation establishing Washington state's Office of Privacy and Data Security, composed materials leading to the passage of Washington House Bill 1788 (which outlawed non-consensual pornography, also known as "revenge porn") and assisted in the successful passage of Washington House Bill 2970, establishing a working group which will assist the state in crafting policies governing the testing and use of autonomous vehicles.
 Locally, the Tech-Law Clinic assisted in updating and amending the City of Seattle’s Surveillance Ordinance.
 Students in the Tech-Law Clinic have written and shared policy papers on topics such as algorithmic discrimination; distributed energy; TOR exit nodes; three dimensional printers and police use of body cameras.
-Tech-Law clinicians learn about the policy making process, work with a project team and select and address a current issue where high tech and public policy cross.
-The Tech-Law Clinic is a unique opportunity to learn about and influence the policy making process.
+Tech-Law clinicians learn about the policymaking process, work with a project team and select and address a current issue where high tech and public policy cross.
+The Tech-Law Clinic is a unique opportunity to learn about and influence the policymaking process.

 Projects